 The most fascinating realization for me was that they all were as interested in me as I was in them.
 They even seemed to pose for me—allowing me this exquisite moment to share in their life of playfulness, curiosity, and pure nature.
 And in turn I was given the opportunity to celebrate them with my photographs.

-Connect with more “Getty Gone Wild” content from this week’s Getty Voices:
+Connect with more “Getty Gone Wild” content:

 - Tahnee talks about her experience shooting in the ‘wild’ and shares photographs from the series Waltz of the Hummingbird